aherbrich/Poppy.jl/README.md

 ### References & Literature

 The testing suite to check for correct move generation, was adapted from the [Blunder](https://github.com/deanmchris/blunder) chess engine, specifically from the file [perft_suite.epd](https://github.com/deanmchris/blunder/blob/main/perft_suite/perft_suite.epd).
-The initial logic of the **legal** move generator was inspired by the [Surge - A fast bitboard-based legal chess move generator](https://github.com/nkarve/surge), though the final implementation differs quite substantially.
+The initial logic of the **legal** move generator was inspired by the [Surge - A fast bitboard-based legal chess move generator](https://github.com/nkarve/surge), though the final implementation is entirely my own and differs quite substantially.